arjun149/SleepApp/README.md

 14. scales
 15. plotly

-Several trials and runs have shown unefficient time complexity with a runtime excedding 5 mins or so.
+Several trials and runs have shown inefficient time complexity with a runtime excedding 5 minutes or so.
 It is likely (for sample.R) that time complexity surpasses O(2n^2).
 For this reason, a progess bar will be implemented in the newest updates.
 Shiny "reactivity" may also have some problems.

 Additionally, work is being done to resolve some minor syntax errors along the way.